santoshkkashyap25/transnlp/README.md

 [Visit the App] : https://transnlp.streamlit.app/

-This project offers a comprehensive platform for analyzing stand-up comedy transcripts, leveraging Natural Language Processing (NLP) to extract valuable insights, predict content success, and visualize cultural trends.
+This project offers platform for leveraging Natural Language Processing (NLP) to predict content success.
 Transcripts are sourced from [**Scraps From The Loft**](https://scrapsfromtheloft.com/).

-## Features
+## Features and EDA

 * **Web Scraping**: Automated collection of stand-up comedy transcripts, comedian names, show titles, and associated metadata (Year, IMDb Rating, Runtime) directly from the web.